eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

    parameters to use when connecting to a database.

-   The following section of Java code shows how you might register MySQL Connector/J from the main() method of your application: import java.sql.Connection;
+   The following section of Java code shows how you might register MySQL Connector/J from the main() method of your application.
+If testing this code please ensure you read the installation section first at Chapter 2, "Connector/J Installation," to make sure you have connector installed correctly and the CLASSPATH set up.
+Also, ensure that MySQL is configured to accept external TCP/IP connections. import java.sql.Connection;
 import java.sql.DriverManager;
 import java.sql.SQLException;